Nutriadmin/hipaa-policies/source/sections/22-key_definitions.md

   6. Electronic media have been cleared, purged, or destroyed consistent with NIST Special Publications 800-88, Guidelines for Media Sanitization, such that the PHI cannot be retrieved.

 * *Vendors*: Persons from other organizations marketing or selling products or services, or providing services to NutriAdmin.

-* *Azure DevOps*: Visual Studio Team Services, software provided by Microsoft for code version control (using git) and agile work management.

 * *Vulnerability*: A weakness or flaw in an information system that can be accidentally triggered or intentionally exploited by a threat and lead to a compromise in the integrity of that system, i.e., resulting in a security breach or violation of policy.